kxhsing/github-followers/README.md

 * Option for users to follow the profile of the searched username on GitHub, which would require a two-step authentication process.

 * Pagination that allows navigation to previous and next set of followers.

-**Tradeoffs**</br>
-During development, to increase the rate limiting for requests to the GitHub API, I generated a personal access token and included it in my request parameters to increase it from 60/hr to 5000/hr (and exported as an environmental variable into my app).
-However, for deployment purposes I removed my PAT, which is a tradeoff in terms of being able to query for more results per hour.

 **Additional Notes**</br>
 I'd like to note that the helper function (findLastPage) in app.js I used to parse the GitHub API response headers I found from this [Gist discussion](https://gist.github.com/niallo/3109252).